arduino/docs-content/content/arduino-cloud/03.cloud-interface/00.sketches/sketches.md

 ### Disable the BLEAgent

-To save board storage and memory, after the provisioning, the `BLEAgent` can be removed. ~30KB of storage and ~ 2KB of memory are saved for BSS and Data.
+To save board storage and memory, after the provisioning, the `BLEAgent` can be removed. ~30 kB of storage and ~2 kB of memory are saved for BSS and Data.
 The network credentials provided in the provisioning phase can no longer be changed via Bluetooth if this is disabled.

 To disable the `BLEAgent`, just comment out or remove the lines of code that include, declare, and enable it.
 The final result should be the following: